-You might get substitutes for each, but there is no better substitute than a squat rack for carrying ample weight on your back.
+You might get substitutes for other gym equipment, but there is no better substitute than a squat rack for carrying ample weight on your back.

-A squat rack is best for a full-body workout working out every muscle right from your shoulder to your feet.
+A squat rack is best for a full-body workout working out every muscle right from your shoulder to your leg.

 A squat rack is utterly essential from a safety point of view, especially when you are a beginner trainer.
+Getting hold of a squat rack to lift weights helps beginners exercise safely.
 You cannot even imagine lifting the heavy bar with weights right from the ground to your shoulders without support.